LucasBehrendt/tech-blog/README.md

   - As a Site User I can delete my own comments so that I can control my own content.

+  - As a Site User I can contact the administration of the blog so that I can ask questions or help with the blog.

+  - As a Site User I can reset my password using my registered e-mail so that I can gain access to my account if I forget my password.

 ### Structure

 The site is structured with simplicity and accessibility in mind, to help users intuitively navigate the site.
 The landing page gives the user relevant information about each post without cluttering the feed.
 A simple, fully responsive navigation helps keep the flow of the site balanced when navigating and interacting with the application.
 All pages are carefully structured to be consistent and pleasing to browse.
 All user interactions, such as registering an account or creating a post have logical responses and provide relevant feedback.